Magellan Magellan

 International Weeks

-The IBA offers 3 International Weeks, each with a different study focus: marketing, multimedia or finance.
-Attend special lectures and enjoy cultural activities during one of these exciting programs.
+The IBA offers 3 International Weeks, each with a different study focus: marketing, multimedia/ICT or business.
+You can attend special lectures and enjoy cultural activities during one of these exciting programs.

 Meals and Accommodations:

-Accommodations are included in the program fee.
-Breakfasts, lunches and two dinners are also included.
+Accommodations and some meals are included in the program fee.
 All other meals are the student’s responsibility.

-Cost: 290 EUR, which includes accommodation, breakfasts, lunches, 2 dinner, and local transport.
+Cost: approx. 320 EUR, which includes accommodation (5 nights in shared apartments/rooms), breakfasts, lunches, 2 dinners, and local transport.